Maalie04/E-Commerce-Platform/Develop/README.md

 >Internet retail, also known as E-commerce, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.

->This app is a back end for a E-commerce website that uses the latest technologies.
+>This is a backend app for an e-commerce site which will allow a front end developer connect to the api and have the ability to create, read, update, and delete categories, tags, and products for their online store.

 >This app will build the back end for an E-commerce site by modifying starter code.